 3. Do they solve issues?

-If the answer was YES to all 3 questions, Steven didn’t really mind who we were or how we positioned ourselves.
+If the answer was YES to all three questions, Steven didn’t mind who we were or how we positioned ourselves.
 Luckily, we felt the same way.

 Our way of working had great results, and we ended up working together for more than 20 years.
 The business that grew from this partnership has over 100 employees, which is still active to this day, serving many multinationals all over the globe.

-Promoting your business is always a good idea.
-When it comes to promotion, the more is always the better.
-We used to do that by hanging our service on a bulletin board in supermarkets.
+Promoting your small business is always a good idea.
+When it comes to promotion, the more is always, the better.
+We used to do that by putting our service on a bulletin board in supermarkets.
 That’s something that is still being done, but that is beside the point.

 At this point, Slim has a choice.

-B. Contact his direct circle, his neighbor and everyone he knows to ask them whether they would be interested in his services.
+B. Contact his direct circle, his neighbors and everyone he knows to tell them about his startup plans and ask them whether they would be interested in his services.